- Premium look and feel

-The Grand Cherokee includes a full suite of airbags, as well as trailer-sway control, hill-descent control, and hill-start assistance.
+All Grand Cherokees have a full suite of airbags, as well as trailer-sway control, hill-descent control, and hill-start assistance.
 Active headrests are standard as well.
-Bluetooth is standard, but a rearview camera is not offered on the base Grand Cherokee Laredo.
+Bluetooth is standard, and a rearview camera is now standard on all Grand Cherokees.

 On other models, safety options include parking sensors and blind-spot monitors.
 Adaptive cruise control is available, bundled with a frontal-crash warning system.
 The Grand Cherokee can also be fitted with automatic high beams.

-The airy Grand Cherokee provides drivers with great forward visibility.
+The airy Grand Cherokee provides drivers with great forward vision.
 The hood’s shaped to give a good sense of the front corners, and the very large side mirrors are almost square.

-The 2016 Jeep Grand Cherokee comes in Laredo, Limited, Overland, Summit, and SRT versions.
+The Jeep Grand Cherokee comes in Laredo, Limited, Overland, Summit, Trailhawk and SRT versions.
 Within those versions are several noteworthy packages and special editions.

 While you'll likely be very happy with the Laredo or Limited if you're seeking a comfortable, versatile family vehicle, the Overland and Summit models are the way to go if you want an appearance that's a little more distinct—as well as a feature set that really does align with rival models bearing luxury badges.

 At the nearly-$50,000 Summit, you'll be rewarded with almost all of these features as standard equipment, as well as fancy steering headlights; unique wheel and wood choices, including a matte "open-pore" finish; and a suede headliner.
 Only a Blu-ray rear-seat entertainment system and a center-console CD changer are options.
-New for 2015, the Summit included an active noise-canceling function routed through its Harman Kardon audio system.
-There's also a new Summit California Edition monochrome/satin-trim exterior package, as well as a newly available Argentina Tan leather interior.
-Summits also get a Berber carpet cargo mat, illuminated "Summit" door sills, and acoustic glass for 2015.
+Summit models add standard parking assist and trailer-hitch camera view for 2017

 As the most expensive model in the lineup, the Jeep Grand Cherokee SRT carries the halo—but in a way that's not entirely rough-and-rugged.